J-Gann/ml_app/classifier-app/README.md

 # j&s Demo App: Document Classifier

-This is a demo app for the j&s project.
-It is a document classifier that uses a pre-trained model to classify documents into different categories.
+This is a demo app for a document classifier that uses a pre-trained model to classify documents into different categories.

 <img src="./images/screenshot.jpeg" width="300">